cconnett/spelunky-latin/README.md

 # spelunky-latin
-A translation Spelunky HD into linguam latinam.
+A translation of Spelunky HD into linguam latinam.